History of Kinshasa: Kinshasa post-Mobutu

-On May 20, 1997, after the First Congo War, Laurent-Désiré Kabila triumphantly marched with his rebel forces to take control of the country's capital after Mobutu fled into exile in France.
+On May 20, 1997, after the First Congo War, Laurent-Désiré Kabila triumphantly marched with his rebel forces to take control of the country's capital after Mobutu fled into exile in Morocco.
 However, the city was later nearly taken over by other rebels backed by Uganda and Rwanda during the earlier part of the Second Congo War.
 It was very recently the scene of fighting between loyalists of Jean-Pierre Bemba and Joseph Kabila following the 2006 general elections; 600 people, including untold numbers of civilian bystanders were killed or wounded.
 Joseph Kabila, raised in Tanzania, and a poor speaker of French and Lingala, has not endeared himself to the locals.

 The announcement in 2016 that a new election would be delayed two years led to large protests in September and in December which involved barricades in the streets and left dozens of people dead.
 Schools and businesses were closed down.

 The population of Kinshasa has increased steadily, due to endogenous growth and to migration from the countryside.
 Migrants come to the city fleeing violence, attracted by the promise of jobs, and lured by its cultural image.